Running Injuries

 Treatment

 A lot of minor running injuries can be helped by following the treatment strategies below.
-However, if the pain and discomfort continues, see your physio/health professional as you may need more advanced treatment to resolve your running injury.
+However, if the pain and discomfort continues, see your physio as you may need more advanced treatment to resolve your running injury.

 Don’t try to push through pain.
 If you notice discomfort, take a break from running.
-If the pain continues, seek advice from a Physio/health professional.
+If the pain continues book in for a Physiotherapy appointment for a full assessment.
+You can also book in for a diagnostic ultrasound scan if you want to rule out serious or underlying pathologies.

 Here at Comfort Health